Japanese invasion of French Indochina: Invasion

 The accord had been communicated to all relevant commands by 21:00, an hour before the ultimatum was set to expire.
 It was understood between Martin and Nishimura that the first troops would arrive by ship.
 The Twenty-Second Army, however, did not intend to wait to take advantage of the accord.
 Lieutenant-General Aketo Nakamura, commander of the 5th (Infantry) Division, sent columns across the border near Đồng Đăng at precisely 22:00.

 At Đồng Đăng there was an exchange of fire that quickly spread to other border posts overnight.
-The French position at the railhead at Lạng Sơn was surrounded by Japanese armour and forced to surrender on 25 September.
+The French position at the railhead at Lạng Sơn during the Battle of Lạng Sơn was surrounded by Japanese armour and forced to surrender on 25 September.
 Before surrendering, the French commanders had ordered the breechblocks of the 155mm cannons thrown into a river to prevent the Japanese from using them.
 During the Sino-French War of 1884–1885, the French had been forced into an embarrassing retreat from Lạng Sơn in which equipment had likewise been thrown into the same river to prevent capture.
 When the breechblocks of 1940 were eventually retrieved, several chests of money lost in 1885 were found also.
 Among the units taken captive at Lạng Sơn was the 2nd Battalion of the 5th Foreign Infantry Regiment that contained 179 German and Austrian volunteers, whom the Japanese in vain tried to induce to change sides.

 On 23 September, the French Government protested the breach of the agreements by the IJA to the Japanese government.

 On the morning of 24 September, Japanese aircraft from aircraft carriers in the Gulf of Tonkin attacked French positions on the coast.
 A French Government envoy came to negotiate; in the meantime, shore defenses remained under orders to open fire on any attempted landing.

 On 26 September, Japanese forces came ashore at Dong Tac, south of Haiphong, and moved on the port.
 A second landing put tanks ashore, and Japanese planes bombed Haiphong, causing some casualties.
 By early afternoon the Japanese force of some 4,500 troops and a dozen tanks were outside Haiphong.

 By the evening of 26 September, fighting had died down.
 Japan took possession of Gia Lam Airbase outside Hanoi, the rail marshaling yard on the Yunnan border at Lao Cai, and Phu Lang Thuong on the railway from Hanoi to Lạng Sơn, and stationed 900 troops in the port of Haiphong and 600 more in Hanoi.